 Hello!
-I am a researcher and author – and I study the political implications of technology.
+I study the political implications of technology.

 - A collaborative NSF-sponsored project meant to understand sentiment in response to COVID-19 information on Twitter in Louisiana and Washington.